The Removalists: The Removalist

 The Removalist (Rob) is the man who moves the furniture out of Fiona and Kenny's house when they are separating.
 The Removalist represents the everyman who 'sits on the fence'.
 His main concern is getting paid for the work, and running off to the next 'job'.
 He represents another part of Australian society who are passive in times of crisis.

 The Removalist is a curious character in the play.
 He plays no role in involving himself in helping others.
-The only thing we know is that he has 'ten thousand dollars' worth of machinery tickin' over there'.
+The only thing that is known is that he has 'ten thousand dollars' worth of machinery tickin' over there'.
 The role of the Removalist, as well as being one of the plays namesakes, is to be a symbol of the outside world, society at the time, and is where the plays meaning grows.
 He watches the bashing without a worry, sometimes seeing humour in it.
 The fact that he does not react as the audience does, not even helping Kenny when he is begged, shows a stereotypical society of the time: as long as their own work is done what they witness is not worth the time of day, and generally a blind eye is turned when the police are in power, even if what they are doing is wrong. " Sorry mate.
 I've got a pretty simple philosophy.
 If there's work I work, if nobody interferes with me then I interfere with nobody."

 Another way of seeing the Removalist is that he is the only character within the play to be morally good.
 Everyone else portrayed has a problem and very flawed persona.
 Simmons is a crooked cop, Ross is too innocent and therefore doesn't know the truth of world.
 Kate is promiscuous, Kenny is abusive, and Fiona is insecure and unable to decide for herself.
 The Removalist is what someone should be, a worker, doesn't retaliate, is polite, and doesn't have any depicted bad habits or crooked character traits.
 He only does what he is meant to do, and is lets the people who do their job do their job.